dgoncalvesramos/root-me.org-payloads/README.md

 ![Glob command in php](https://image.noelshack.com/fichiers/2024/01/1/1704120632-screenshot-from-2024-01-01-15-50-21.png)

-In this command we pass the value of '/challenge/app-script/ch13/*' encoded in base64 to an array then with the function implode we split the array into a string and we do a glob.
+In this command we pass the value of '/challenge/app-script/ch13/*' encoded in base64 to an array then with the function implode we join the array into a string and we do a glob.
 The result of this command will be :
 ```php
 print_r(glob(/challenge/app-script/ch13/*,GLOB_ONLYDIR));